 In 2010 I decided that the ZPacks Hexamid (my review) at 8oz (10oz including door), $259 at the time, was “the best” option for my 3-season solo trips in California.
 This shelter is no longer made, so when my Hexamid wears out I will have to switch to something else.

 I can’t recommend one shelter as being the “best”.
 Giving equal weighting to the weight, usability (able to sit up and move), small footprint, ease / speed of pitch, bug protection, survive high winds, rain protection, and ventilation, there is no clear winner.
 Add price and the field flattens even more.
 Depending on how you weight these issues will result in a different shelter being “the best”.
 Here are my favorite:

 - MLD SoloMid or DuoMid XL with inner bug-netting which can be thought of as a “some assembly required” tarp-tent.
 Doesn’t do anything perfectly, but can handle just about any conditions you might encounter.
-If I owned just one shelter it would be a DuoMid.
+If I owned just one shelter that would be used for solo (and trips with my wife) in all seasons it would be a DuoMid.

 - Tarptent Notch Li solo 20oz, $599 provides a very usable space which is more storm worthy than ZPacks shelters and feel more roomy that the SoloMid.
 Inner tent is small but useable and can be set up after the outer tent is up.
 A good first look review of the Notch Li.
 Need room for two?
 Check out the Stratospire Li.